bifeng/nlp_paper_colletion/Semantic Parsing.md

 ###### paper

 Dong and Lapata.
 2016.
 Language to Logical Form with Neural Attention.
 In ACL.
-Dong and Lapata.
-2018.
-Coarse-to-Fine Decoding for Neural Semantic Parsing.
-In ACL.
 Goldman, Latcinnik, Naveh, Globerson and Berant.
 2018.
 Weakly-supervised Semantic Parsing with Abstract Examples.
 In ACL.

 ##### Grammar-based Decoding